The best food and travel podcasts in 2020

 ANNA TASCA LANZA

 Hosted by award-winning food journalist Adam Sachs, this podcast from Silversea Cruises debuted this summer and takes you around the globe to meet some of the outstanding chefs preserving, and expanding on, the cultural traditions of their locales.
 S.A.L.T. stands for Sea and Land Taste, Silversea's program dedicated to worldwide culinary exploration.
-Episodes thus far have traveled to Albania, Slovenia, Lisbon and Sicily, the latter as a two-part episode culminating in a visit with Anna Tasca Lanza, founder of the legendary cooking school named for her, and a formative figure in Sicilian cuisine.
+Episodes thus far have traveled to Albania, Slovenia, Lisbon and Sicily, the latter as a two-part episode culminating in a visit with Fabrizia Lanza, of the legendary Anna Tasca Lanza cooking school.

 Tommo and Megsy are food-obsessed travelers and writers, eating their way around the globe and bringing some of their best finds to you, from what to eat in Goa, India, and Mongolia and Lithuania (including "a very spiky national cake") to delving into the histories of various countries' dishes like fajitas, naan bread, and one of America's guiltiest and tastiest pleasures: Buffalo wings.